OliverHeward/AlohaApparel/README.md

 # *Aloha Apparel*
 > This project is an E-Commerce website for a brand called Aloha.
-Within this website the core languages that are used are

 # *Technology Used*
 >* HTML